Braid groups and quiver mutation: Topological interpretation of the generators

 \subsection{Braid groups}

-In this section we consider quivers $Q$ which are mutation equivalent to an orientation of the Dynkin diagram of type $\Delta$, where $\Delta=A_n$ or $D_n$.
-By Corollary~\ref{c:groupinvariance}, $B_Q$ is isomorphic to the Artin braid group $B_{\Delta}$ of the same Dynkin type.
+In this section we consider quivers $Q$ which are mutation-equivalent to an orientation of the Dynkin diagram of type $\Delta$, where $\Delta=A_n$ or $D_n$.
+By Theorem~\ref{t:groupinvariance}, $B_Q$ is isomorphic to the Artin braid group $B_{\Delta}$ of the same Dynkin type.
 In other words, $B_Q$ gives a presentation of $B_{\Delta}$.
 In this section we give a geometric interpretation of this presentation.

 We associate an oriented Riemann surface $S$ (with boundary) together with marked points $M$ to $\Delta$, as follows.
 If $\Delta=A_n$, we take $S$ to be a disk with $n-3$ marked points on its boundary, as in~\cite{fz1,fz2}.
 If $\Delta=D_n$, we take $S$ to be a disk with one marked point in its interior and $n$ marked points on its boundary, as in~\cite{fst08,schiffler08}.
 In each case, it was shown that every quiver of the corresponding mutation type arises from a triangulation of $(S,M)$ (tagged, in the type $D_n$ case) in the following way.
 We follow~\cite{fst08}, in a generality great enough to cover both cases (noting that there is at most one interior marked point).